• Skip to primary navigation

 In other words, an employee currently receiving workers’ compensation benefits is NOT eligible for unemployment benefits.

 However, many injured workers have to fight in order to obtain their workers’ compensation benefits.
 While waiting for their court date, the injured worker can apply for unemployment benefits.
-If the injured worker receives unemployment benefits, he or she will at least obtain some financial assistance while waiting to receive their workers’ compensation benefits.

-If an injured worker is successful in obtaining workers’ compensation benefits after already receiving unemployment benefits, their employer could receive a credit for the unemployment benefits already paid to the injured worker.
+If an injured worker is successful in obtaining workers’ compensation benefits after already receiving unemployment benefits, their employer could receive credit for the unemployment benefits already paid to the injured worker.
 However, for their employer to receive this credit, they must follow specific guidelines in the Workers’ Compensation Act.

 Unemployment credits: Is the insurance company following the rules?